What Are the Benefits of Orbital Welding?

 2. It’s Efficient.

 Because the welds created are consistent and clean, the entire welding process becomes more efficient.
-Computerized orbital welding can make the process even more efficient, as the whole process can be scheduled ahead of time and documented.
+Computerized and automated orbital welding can make the process even more efficient, as the whole process can be scheduled ahead of time and documented.
 This decreases production time and overall costs.

 3. It’s More Productive.